Austria's Faymann likens Orban's refugee policies to Nazi deportations

 Thousands of refugees are crossing the border to Hungary, an eastern outpost of Europe's passport-free Schengen zone, every day, and many are travelling on to the continent's more prosperous west and north in what is Europe's worst refugee crisis since the Yugoslav wars of the 1990s.

-Refugees continued to stream into Germany, favoured for its generous welfare system and relatively liberal asylum laws, on Saturday, with 3,600 arriving at Munich's main train station during the morning as authorities warned they might not be able to cope with an extra 6,800 that could arrive by the evening.
+Refugees continued to stream into Germany, favoured for its generous welfare system and relatively liberal asylum laws.
+At Munich's main train station around 9,200 arrived by early evening and authorities said they would struggle to cope.

-In an interview with German news magazine Der Spiegel, Austrian Chancellor Werner Faymann likened Hungarian Prime Minister Viktor Orban's treatment of refugees to the Nazis' deportations of Jews and others to concentration camps.
+In an interview with German news magazine Der Spiegel, Austrian Chancellor Werner Faymann likened Hungarian Prime Minister Viktor Orban's treatment of refugees to the Nazis' deportation of Jews and others to concentration camps.

 "Sticking refugees in trains and sending them somewhere completely different to where they think they're going reminds us of the darkest chapter of our continent's history," he said.